iamnatapong55/Investment-and-Portfolio/README.md

 ---

-## Demonstration of how to build a near real-time interactive stocks application using web scraping tecnique
+## Demonstration of a near real-time interactive stocks application using web scraping tecnique - Power BI

 ---